Spectral Masking and Interpolation Attack (SMIA): A Black-box Adversarial Attack against Voice Authentication and Anti-Spoofing Systems

 AI Summary

-The paper proposes Spectral Masking and Interpolation Attack (SMIA), a black-box adversarial attack that manipulates inaudible frequency regions in AI-generated audio to bypass voice authentication systems (VAS) and anti-spoofing countermeasures (CMs).
-SMIA achieves high attack success rates against state-of-the-art models, demonstrating vulnerabilities in current voice authentication security.
+This paper introduces the Spectral Masking and Interpolation Attack (SMIA), a novel black-box adversarial attack designed to bypass both voice authentication systems (VAS) and anti-spoofing countermeasures (CMs).
+SMIA strategically manipulates inaudible frequency regions of AI-generated audio, creating adversarial samples that are perceptually authentic yet effectively deceive state-of-the-art defenses.
+The attack demonstrates high success rates, highlighting critical vulnerabilities in current voice biometric security paradigms.

 Abstract